-This Deli Style Roast Beef Recipe will change the way you cook roast beef forever!
-Slow roasted and sliced thin, you’ll want this for Sunday supper and then sliced thin on sandwiches for the rest of the week!
+This Smoked Roast Beef recipe will change the way you cook roast beef forever!
+Slow, smoke-roasted and sliced thin, you’ll want this for Sunday supper and then sliced thin on sandwiches for the rest of the week.

-You start by slow roasting an eye of round roast (typically 2-3 lbs) until the internal temperature is to the doneness you like.
-Make sure you own a great internal thermometer so you can track the temperature of your roast during this first slow roasting step!
-I like this Thermoworks Thermopop (it’s $29 and comes in a wide array of colors).
+You start by seasoning your beef roast.
+I recommend using my Signature Beef Seasoning (2020 NBBQA 1st place beef seasoning!) because it is the perfect complement to smoky beef.
+Next, you slow smoke your eye of round roast (typically 2-3 lbs) until the internal temperature is to the doneness you like.
+Make sure you own a great internal thermometer so you can track the temperature of your roast during this first slow roasting step.

 We like our roast beef pretty rare, so I cook to 120 degrees F during the first step.
 If you want closer to medium, cook to 130 internal temperature.
 Medium well, cook to 145 degrees F. Eye of round is a pretty lean roast and if you cook it any higher than medium, you will have a pretty dry roast.
-I don’t recommend cooking this roast beef to well done.
-If you want a well done roast that shreds apart, I recommend my Smoked Pulled Beef Chuck Roast recipe.
+I don’t recommend cooking this type of roast beef to well done.

 Hopefully you guys will see how truly simple this is to do at home and how much MONEY you can save over buying stuff from the deli counter at the store.
-If you have any questions, hesitations, need a cheerleader or advice.
-Hit me up!!
-I’m always happy to help!
+If you have any questions, hesitations, need a cheerleader or advice, leave a comment below I’m always happy to help!

 Homemade Deli Style Roast Beef